SuperfluousAI/hermes-console/README.md

 If you run Hermes locally and want to understand your setup without digging through files and CLI output — this does that.
 One screen, live data, calm UX, no theatre.

+## Running Hermes Console

+Hermes Console has two normal ways to run:

+- `pnpm dev` for local development with Vite and the local API
+- `pnpm build && pnpm start` for a built local app served by the API

+The API intentionally binds to `127.0.0.1`.
+Hermes Console is local-only by default, not a LAN-hosted dashboard.

+Agent discovery comes from the configured Hermes root.
+If you have multiple Hermes profiles under `~/.hermes/profiles`, Hermes Console will pick those up automatically from `HERMES_CONSOLE_HERMES_DIR` or the default `~/.hermes`.

 ## Quick start

 ```bash